Staff Profile

-Originally from the States, Elizabeth worked in printing and publishing in NYC before settling in Manchester, though sadly arriving within weeks of the Hacienda club shutting its doors!
-She trained as a graphic designer for print and screen and continue a studio-based graphics practice.
+Elizabeth is Senior Lecturer in Dress and Belonging at Manchester Fashion Institute.
+Originally from the States, she worked in printing and publishing in NYC before settling in Manchester, UK.
 Elizabeth lectures across fashion studies subjects including critical theory, brand development, marketing principals, and graphic communication practice for fashion.
-Elizabeth is Associate Editor of the journal Fashion, Style and Popular Culture, an imprint of Intellect Books.
+She is Associate Editor of the journal Fashion, Style and Popular Culture, an imprint of Intellect Books.

-Elizabeth is also a graphic designer and artist bookmaker.
+Elizabeth is also an artist bookmaker.
 Her handbound artist's books have been exhibited in the UK, Ireland, Germany, and the United States.
-She has been recognised by the Higher Education Academy (HEA) for her leadership in teaching and learning by awarding her Senior Fellow status (SFHEA).

 Academic and professional qualifications